mui/material-ui/docs/data/material/experimental-api/css-variables/customization.md

 ## Custom styles per mode

-In some cases, creating new tokens might not be a good approach especially if you want to customize just once without reusing in other places.
+In some cases, creating new tokens might not be a good approach especially if you want to customize the style just once without reusing it in other places.

-A better way is to use theme utility to create CSS attribute selector:
+A better way is to use the theme utility to create CSS attribute selector:

 ```js
 const Button = styled('button')(({ theme }) => ({